codepath/android_guides/Sharing-Content-with-Intents.md

 #### Sharing Files with API 24 or higher

-If you are using Android API 24 or higher, private `File` URI resources (file:///) cannot be shared.
+If you are targeting Android API 24 or higher, private `File` URI resources (file:///) cannot be shared.
 You must instead wrap the `File` object as a content provider (content://) using the [FileProvider](https://developer.android.com/reference/android/support/v4/content/FileProvider.html) class.

 First, you must declare this FileProvider in your `AndroidManifest.xml` file within the `<application>` tag: